CanAssist

 Why do we need the Toileting Initiative?

-Toileting is a barrier because in some instances, children are denied access to care because of not being able to toilet independently.
-Because children learn at different rates depending on their ages and stages of development, adapting care environments to better support all children’s diverse range of abilities can reduce instances of exclusion due to toileting.
+Toileting is a barrier because, in some instances, children are denied access to care due to their inability to toilet independently.
+Because children learn at different rates depending on their stages of development, adapting care environments to better support all children’s diverse range of abilities reduces instances of exclusion.
 Reducing toileting as a barrier within care environments means we are one step closer to inclusive child care.

 Initiative Deliverables

-Inclusive Bathroom Design Considerations: A resource which includes questions and considerations when building, renovating, or furnishing bathroom spaces intended primarily for use by children.
-The Ministry of Health, Community Care Facility Licensing and Assisted Living Registry helped develop this resource.
+Inclusive Bathroom Design Considerations: Includes questions and considerations when building, renovating, or furnishing child friendly bathroom spaces.
+The Ministry of Health, Community Care Facility Licensing, and Assisted Living Registry helped develop this resource.

-The Toilet Step Stool (TSS): Designed to offer more stability and a greater sense of security for children when toileting versus standard commercially available step stools.
-Key features of the TSS include, adjustable height, deep grab handles, a removable toilet paper holder, smooth surfaces for easy cleaning, and it can be collapsed for storage.
-1000 step stools were delivered to child care programs across the province in 2021.
+The Toilet Step Stool (TSS): Designed to offer stability and a sense of security for children when toileting.
+Key features of the TSS include: adjustable height, deep grab handles, a removable toilet paper holder, smooth surfaces for easy cleaning, and collapsable for storage.
+Over 1,200 step stools have been delivered to child care programs across the province since 2021.

 In 2021, CanAssist partnered with LaserCAM fabrications Inc. to make the TSS publicly available for purchase.
 You can find the TSS product page HERE on the LaserCAM website.